Complaints and Appeals Policy

 • Complaint – a person’s expression of dissatisfaction with any service provided by Aveling or a third party on Aveling’s behalf.

-• General Appeal – a request to review a decision about entry into a course, a decision regarding the outcome of a complaint or any other general decision made by Aveling.
+• General Appeal – a request to review a decision about entry into a course, a decision about a Credit Transfer or RPL application, a decision regarding the outcome of a complaint or any other general decision made by Aveling.

 Complaints and Appeal Process